Xheeze/Thulamela_Municipality/Thulamela-app/README.md

-Thulamel App — React mockup
+Thulamela App — React mockup

 This small project reproduces the mobile mockup UI you attached using React + CSS (Vite).